Switchful Logo

 Catch your favorite shows and movies for less

 TV service can be expensive, but it doesn’t have to be.
 There are numerous providers that offer affordable services for both live TV and internet.
-Xfinity is our pick for the best cheap TV, with a good channel selection, speedy internet bundles, and a great price.
-Verizon Fios is a close second, with many of the same positives as Xfinity, with a slightly higher price and less availability.
-Spectrum and Optimum are compelling options if you don’t have Xfinity or Verizon Fios available.
+Xfinity is our pick for the best cheap TV, with the cheapest package out there, sweet bundle options, and great mid-tier pricing.
+Optimum is a close second, with many of the same positives as Xfinity, with a slightly higher price and less availability.
+Verizon Fios and DIRECTV offer great prices per channel along with a ton of the popular channels you crave.
+Spectrum is a compelling option if you don’t have Xfinity or Verizon Fios available.

 If these providers are still too pricey, check out our guide to getting free TV.